KrisSmith7/media-gems/README.md

 # Media Gems

 ## Description
-Media Gems is an application that allows authenticated users to select a streaming service and look at reviews for popular shows on that particular service.
-Users are able to add, edit, and delete any reviews that they have created.
+Media Gems is an application that allows authenticated users to post and view reviews for popular shows/movies available on a variety of streaming services.
+Users are able to add, edit, and delete any reviews that they have created and add a show to their watchlist for future reference.

 ## Table of Contents
 * [Installation](#install)